How to buy the best TV DVD combi

 TV DVD combis - televisions with built-in DVD players - are an appealing solution if you're struggling for space and don't want a DVD player cluttering up your living room.
 Great for holidaymakers, caravan owners and students at university, combis are more portable than regular TVs.

-Most combis come with Freeview tuners, and some include premium features like Freeview HD, app support for Netflix, BBC iPlayer and Facebook, plus built-in sound bars.
-Read on for our recommended models and tips on what to look out for when choosing a new TV DVD combi.
+Most combis come with Freeview tuners, and some include premium features such as Freeview HD, app support for Netflix, BBC iPlayer and Facebook, plus built-in sound bars.

 Great TV DVD combis are defined by top-notch picture and sound quality, good enough to serve up an experience you'd expect from a pricier product.